smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

     ![Select source tab with values selected for the MongoDB server.](media/dmsselectsource.png "MongoDB to Azure Database for CosmosDB - Select source")

-    > **Note:** If you face any issue while connecting to the source DB.
-Please run the following commands in **CloudShell connected to build agent VM**.
+    > **Note:** If you face an issue while connecting to the source DB with error connection refused .
+Please run the following commands in **build agent VM connected in CloudShell**.
 You can use the **Command to Connect to Build Agent VM**, which is given on lab environment details page.

     ```bash
     sudo apt install mongodb-server
     cd /etc
     sudo sed -i 's/bind_ip = 127.0.0.1/bind_ip = 0.0.0.0/g' /etc/mongodb.conf
     sudo sed -i 's/#port = 27017/port = 27017/g' /etc/mongodb.conf
+    sudo service mongod stop
+    sudo service mongod start
     ```

 6. Select **Next: Select target >>**.